easycoder/iwannashowyou/resources/help/iwsy.md

  - A step editor, where you create a set of steps that together form your presentation
  - A block editor, where you define templates to control where things appear on the screen
  - A content editor, where you keep all the text that will be shown in your presentation
- - A VFX editor, where you define the characteristics of your visual effects
  - A presentation viewer that runs your shows or displays any step
  - A block viewer to visualise your blocks
- - User management - on dynamic hosts, each user has their own account and storage area
+ - User management - each user has their own account and storage area
  - Image management - users can create folders, upload/delete images and so on
  - Built-in help - what you're reading
  - A ~page:quickstart:quick-start tutorial~